ali1234/vhs-teletext/README.md

     sudo rm 70-no-bitmaps.conf
     sudo ln -s ../conf.avail/70-yes-bitmaps.conf .

-After doing this you may need to reboot.
+After doing this you may need to rehash:

+    xset fp rehash

 Finally open a terminal with the required font: